 Your standard Leatherman multi-tool is fine if you’re out camping, but if you’re looking at survival more than recreation, you need your multi-tool to be a little efficient and well-designed and a little more “resembles a viking embalming instrument.”
-Head over to the Innovation Factor and pre-order a Li’l Trucker -- an axe-hammer hybrid that also features a folding saw, strap cutter, wire twist, and the seemingly redundant “glass breaker.”
-If you simply can’t wait, buy their Trucker’s Friend all-purpose survival tool, which doesn’t have all the intricacies of the Lil’ Trucker but will still be quite handy for bludgeoning the undead.
+Head over to the Innovation Factor and buy a Li’l Trucker -- an axe-hammer hybrid that also features a folding saw, strap cutter, wire twist, and the seemingly redundant “glass breaker.”
+If you want something a bit more classic, get their Trucker’s Friend all-purpose survival tool, which doesn’t have all the intricacies of the Lil’ Trucker but will still be quite handy for bludgeoning the undead.

 Now, while it’s still quiet, you can do yourself a huge favor by investing in some mortsafes.
 What’s a mortsafe?
 An ingenious little 18th century Scottish invention that’s essentially a thick metal cage fitted over a gravesite.
 Originally, it was intended to keep pesky, grave-robbing medical students out, but also seems like the perfect way to keep restless corpses in.
 If nothing else, it’ll spare you the horror of having to cap nanna and pop-pop should the virus/nuclear fallout/gypsy curse infect them.
 Get those family plots locked up ASAP!
 [Photo Credit: By Judy Willson - Contact us/Photo submission, CC BY-SA 3.0]